Surgical solutions are relatively simple and very effective.

 You do not have to live with this condition if you wish to change it.

 Unfortunately for male sufferers of gynecomastia, if signs persist beyond the teen years and do not naturally resolve, they also can’t be easily eliminated through dieting or exercise.
-At Avenue Plastic Surgery in Toronto and Oshawa, we offer male breast reduction as the recommended and effective treatment option for gynecomastia.
+At Avenue Plastic Surgery in Toronto and Whitby, we offer male breast reduction as the recommended and effective treatment option for gynecomastia.
 The final outcome of this procedure will be a flatter chest contour, and often improved self-confidence and quality of life.
 Toronto male breast reduction surgery can treat the following:

 - Enlargement of breast tissue

 - Negative perception of body image and low self-esteem